 - Conspiracy to deliver cocaine

 - Drug trafficking

-- Illegal of
+- Illegal possession of prescription drugs

 - Selling drugs while in possession or control of a firearm

 How Can an Iowa Cocaine Possession Defense Lawyer Help?

 Need help finding reasonable doubt on your alleged cocaine crime?
 An Iowa cocaine possession defense lawyer can help you assess the likelihood of acquittal on your powder cocaine or crack cocaine possession charge.
 A criminal defense lawyer experienced with cocaine crimes can assess your drug possession charge if you are facing a cocaine charge or other drug crime.

 After a drug bust, an Iowa cocaine possession defense lawyer can review your drug charges and advise you about a possible drug defense.
 Your defense attorney can review any search or seizure made during a drug bust for violations of your Fourth Amendment rights.
 A lawyer for drug crimes in Des Moines, Iowa will try to have inadmissible evidence suppressed so that your charges might be reduced, dismissed, or thrown out.